Healthdirect Free Australian health advice you can count on.

 • working with an experienced tutor

 Structured synthetic phonics programs are evidence-based.
-This is because there is lots of independent research that shows that these programs can produce improvements in literacy.
+This means there is lots of independent research that shows that these programs can improve literacy.

 Decodable readers also help children with dyslexia learn to read.
-These books introduce letter-sound knowledge.
+These books slowly introduce letter-sound knowledge.

-You should make sure that any intervention program you consider for your child is evidence-based.
-Check that independent reviews support its effectiveness — not reviews provided by the program manufacturer.
+You should make sure that any program you consider for your child is evidence-based.
+Check that independent reviews support its effectiveness — these should not be reviews provided by the program manufacturer.

-With the right intervention, most people with dyslexia will improve.
+With the right intervention, most people's reading will improve.
 However, this will take a lot of time and work targeting their specific area of weakness.

 Appropriate adjustments

-People with dyslexia can benefit from appropriate adjustments made at school or work.
+People with dyslexia can benefit from appropriate adjustments made at school or in the workplace.

 An adjustment is an action that allows you to take part in the same way as other people.
 At school this might look like: